This is my Poland Syndrome story……by Mike Denney

 Finally, one major bit of conjecture, which often has me beside myself, and probably should set me apart as some kind of ‘nut-job’.
 My dad’s vocation during my own conception involved handling literal tons of toluene-based ink, in his job as a press operator at a local printing company.
 His daily routine involved ‘patting out’ (with putty knives of various kinds) this ink, constantly keeping the printer rolling pads well-inked…all right out of the can.

-Since it’s well-known that our awareness of the dangers of various commercial, industrial, and even consumer-grade chemicals, has increased regularly, resulting in warning labels, and sometimes even campaigns against these chemicals, maybe we should just comprise a list of the chemicals handled by parents of those with symptoms of the small collection of birth defects that have come under the Polands Syndrome nomenclature?
+Since it’s well-known that our awareness of the dangers of various commercial, industrial, and even consumer-grade chemicals, has increased regularly, resulting in warning labels, and sometimes even campaigns against these chemicals, maybe we should just comprise a list of the chemicals handled by parents of those with symptoms of the small collection of birth differences that have come under the Polands Syndrome nomenclature?
 It would be a start, and I can’t help but think we might begin seeing patterns, or even families and classes of chemicals, that might even lead us to some real answers, sooner than later (surely the new phenomenon of social-network-based cloud-sourcing might serve us well).

 Until then, as for the body dysmorphia, I hope age truly is the ‘cure-all’ it’s rumored to be, by so many who ‘suffer’ from it.